 - Structural changes or damage to some parts of the brain may affect a person’s mood.
 With some people these can also cause epilepsy.
 Many people with epilepsy do not have areas of damage to their brain.

 Mood problems as a side effect of medication

 Possible side effects of anti-epileptic drugs (AEDS) include mood changes, irritability, agitation or depression.
 However, with some people AEDs can improve their mood.
 The risk of you having a side effect may be lower than you think.
 If a side effect is listed as common, this means that at the most, 1 in 10 people will get it and 9 in 10 people will not.
 The lists of side effects that come with AEDs may make you expect to have side effects, increasing your anxiety or low mood.

 You could keep a diary of your mood, along with a record of any medication changes, so that you can see whether there are any links.
 This may help discussions with your doctor or nurse, especially when you are new to taking medication.
-Our app contains seizure management tools, including a seizure diary to help you monitor your triggers.
-Alternatively download a PDF seizure diary or get a printed seizure diary from our shop.
+Download a PDF seizure diary or get a printed seizure diary from our shop.